matiasagnolin/caravelo-test/README.md

 ## Instructions

-1. You will receive a user for Caravelo's GitLab
+1. A user was already created for you inside Caravelo's GitLab
-2. Fork this repo into `recruitment/candidates/${your-username}`
+2. refactor-1 repo has already been forked into this space `recruitment/candidates/${your-username}`
 3. Edit QUESTIONS.md and add your answers
 4. Commit & push your changes to this repository
 5. Notify to Caravelo's HR contact when done